Identification and adaptive control of a high-contrast focal plane wavefront correction system: Overview of high-contrast focal plane wavefront correction

 With the state-space model developed in Sec.~\ref{subsec:model}, we now introduce the wavefront estimation and control algorithms.
 The baseline wavefront estimation approach used in most implementations to date is the least-square, batch process estimator (BPE)\cite{borde2006high, give2011pair}, which can be derived as follows.
 We begin with the linear observation model in Eq.~\ref{eq:stateSpace} but with an additive noise term, $n_{k,j}$, to represent camera measurement noise and observation matrix errors (originally from Jacobian matrix errors),

-where $n_{k, j} \sim \mathcal{N}(0, R_{k, j})$ is the added measurement noise assumed to follow a Gaussian distribution.
-We can then perform a least-square regression to estimate the expectation, $\hat{x}_{k, j}$, and the covariance matrix, $P_{k, j}$, of the state vector at each time step, $k$,
+Theoretically, the camera measurements should follow Possion distributions.
+However, in our case there are a sufficient number of starlight photons for detection, making it safe to assume the measurements follow centered Gaussian distributions on the top of the speckles, i.e. $n_{k, j} \sim \mathcal{N}(0, R_{k, j})$.
+We can thus perform a least-square regression to estimate the expectation, $\hat{x}_{k, j}$, and the covariance matrix, $P_{k, j}$, of the state vector at each time step, $k$,

 Repeating this regression procedure for all pixels provides an estimate of the entire electric field in the focal plane.
-While this algorithm is easy to implement, the estimation accuracy, indicated by the estimation covariance, is fully determined by the measurement noises.
-When the signal-noise-ratio (SNR) is low (which happens as the dark hole improves), this batch process estimator cannot provide accurate enough estimates to be used for control.
+Although this algorithm is easy to implement, one weakness is that its estimation accuracy, indicated by the estimation covariance, is fully determined by the measurement noises.
+When the signal-noise-ratio (SNR) is low (which happens as the dark hole improves), this batch process estimator may not provide accurate enough estimates to be used for control.\cite{riggs2016recursive}

-A better solution is to incorporate prior knowledge from the model and previous measurements using a Kalman filter\cite{groff2013kalman}.
-This formulation allows us to introduce a process noise term to the state-space equations to represent Jacobian matrix bias errors in instabilities in the system,
+A better solution is to incorporate prior knowledge from the model and the previous measurements using a Kalman filter\cite{groff2013kalman}.
+This formulation allows us to introduce an additive process noise term, $w_k$, to the state-space equations,

-where $w_{k, j} \sim \mathcal{N}(0, Q_{k, j})$ is the additive Gaussian process noise.
+where $w_{k, j} \cong \Delta G_j u_k + r_{k, j}$, of which the first term comes from the Jacobian matrix errors and the second term comes from system instabilities, such as DM drift.
+Assuming elements of the Jacobian matrix bias $\Delta G_j$ and the instability term $r_{k, j}$ all follow zero-mean Gaussian distributions\footnote{\textcolor{black}{The model bias $\Delta G_j$ is the difference between the true Jacobian matrix and the current Jacobian matrix in use.
+Each element of Jacobian errors, $\Delta G_j$, has zero mean, since we have no knowledge whether the current Jacobian influence is larger or smaller than the true value.
+This is also intuitively true in real experiment because the biases of different actuators may have influence of different directions, so they will cancel with each other.}}, the process noise also becomes an additive Gaussian noise, $w_{k, j} \sim \mathcal{N}(0, Q_{k, j})$, which satisfies the requirement of Kalman filtering.

 At control iteration $k$, the state transition model provides a prediction of the current state, since we have $\hat{x}_{k-1, j}$ and $P_{k-1, j}$ from the previous estimation.
 With this prior knowledge, we can derive the log-likelihood function of the current state and the observations,

 where

 are respectively the a-priori state and covariance estimates and $p(z,x)$ is the joint probability density function for $z$ and $x$.
 The Kalman filter maximizes this log-likelihood function, so it optimally combines the information from the model and the observations and thus reduces the estimation covariance.